 MUSEUM OF BRISBANE ACQUIRES JUDITH SINNAMON'S PORTRAIT OF PAMELA EASTON

 The Museum of Brisbane has acquired Judith Sinnamon's portrait of Pamela Easton, one half of renowned fashion label duo Easton Pearson.
-The Museum's Easton Pearson Archive is the largest textile collection from a single Australian fashion house held by a museum.
+This has been acquired in alignment with the museum's existing collection of garments, accessories, and ephemera from Easton Pearson.
+The Museum of Brisbane's collection is the largest collection from a single Australian fashion house held by a museum - as such, Judith Sinnamon's work is a wonderful addition to the collection.

 May 22, 2019